marian-stanciulica/Foodybite/README.md

 }
 ```

 Furthermore, I used the `navigationDestination(for:destination:)` modifier to define links between the root view and the destination based on the route.
-The following example is the instantiation of the `HomeView` and defining all its navigation destinations:
+The following example is the instantiation of the `HomeView` and definition of its navigation destinations:

 ```swift
 @ViewBuilder func makeHomeFlowView(currentLocation: Location) -> some View {